MOGr488/laragigs/README.md

 - What are Views? <br>
 Views are what users see.
 You can split your work into components for example: you can make the navigation bar a component and add it to any View (Page) you want easily.

-It's truelly a powerfull framework where you just foucs in coding and you don't have to worry about Authentication or CSRF.
+It's truly a powerfull framework where you just foucs in coding and you don't have to worry about Authentication or CSRF.
 Becuase Laravel already provide a simple one line of code to do all that critical stuff efficiently.